yuyu78/my-healthy-recipe/TESTING.md

 Check by clicking in the next page that the background color of the number of page related is changing.
 ![pagination color](https://user-images.githubusercontent.com/76018052/132110269-6b70e73c-f6d8-42a7-9b76-3b5246859060.PNG)

+### Add recipe page

+1. All the inputs and buttons are responsive in all devices.
+2. If the category is not selected or the inputs are not filled in, a message will specify that the category or the inputs have to be selected or filled in.
+3. If the user adds the recipe by clicking the button "add", it will direct to the homepage with a message on the top "Recipe Successfully Added".
+4. By clicking the reset button, the category and all the inputs will be empty.
+5. By clicking the cancel button, it will direct to the homepage
+6. In the ingredients and preparation inputs, advice the user to return to the line after each information so that it will display like a list

 ## Bugs